 The pancreas is a glandular organ which is part of the digestive system.
 Its function is to secrete digestive enzymes which assist in the digestion of food.
 The pancreas also secretes hormones, such as insulin and glucagon, which are concerned with the regulation of blood glucose levels.

 The inflammation of the pancreas is called pancreatitis.
 There are two types of it, acute pancreatitis and chronic pancreatitis.

 Acute pancreatitis can be mild or it can be a life-threatening condition that requires immediate medical attention.
 It starts suddenly and stays for a shorter period of time.
 Acute pancreatitis can lead to many complications and can involve surrounding organs as well.
 On the other hand, chronic pancreatitis is a long-term inflammation of the pancreas that is less severe, but it can transform into acute pancreatitis due to various factors.

 It is very important to identify the symptoms of severe or acute pancreatitis in order to receive timely medical intervention and to avoid complications associated with this condition.
 Following are the common symptoms that point towards acute pancreatitis.

 It is one of the first and more important symptoms of acute pancreatitis.
-Abdominal pain is located in the upper part of the abdomen (where the stomach is located) and it can irradiate to the back (like a belt).
+Abdominal pain is located in the upper part of the abdomen (where the stomach is located) and it can irradiate to the back.